possibilities/cli/readme.md

 # CLI helpers

-A small, opinionated library of helpers for creating CLI applications in a declarative way.
+A small, opinionated library of helpers for creating CLI applications in a declarative way

 ## Principles